cointobanks/lifetioncoin-docs/_includes/devdoc/guide_transactions.md

 had not expired.

-Even today, setting all sequence numbers to 0xffffffff (the default in Dash Core) can still disable the time lock, so if you want to use locktime, at least one input must have a sequence number below the maximum.
+Even today, setting all sequence numbers to 0xffffffff (the default in Lifetioncoin Core) can still disable the time lock, so if you want to use locktime, at least one input must have a sequence number below the maximum.
 Since sequence numbers are not used by the network for any other purpose, setting any sequence number to zero is sufficient to